The Infant Observation Course at the Analytical Psychotherapy Training: Birmingham

 Training is self-financed and non-profit making.

-The Application Fee of £150 should be enclosed with the application form.
+The Application Fee of £175 should be enclosed with the application form.
 The fee covers the cost of the application and selection process.
-In the event of an applicant not being selected for interview this fee is refunded.
+In the event of an applicant not being selected for interview this fee is refunded. - Programme Fees

 The programme fee covers the cost of teaching seminars, group processing seminars, tutorials, reports, and readers’ fees for the final paper.
 The fee is payable termly in advance and is based on projected costs averaged over the two years of the programme.